Why Damon Key?

 The Summer Associate program is for those students who will have completed two years of law school at the start of the summer.
-We do not have the ability to take law students with only one year of law school, or in externship positions (except in exceptional circumstances).
+We typically do not hire Summer Associates with only one year of law school completed, except in exceptional circumstances.

 Of course, it is also important whether a candidate intends to live in Honolulu, Hawaii permanently.
 The Summer Associates are in residence in Honolulu for approximately 10 weeks during the summer, and if made offers to join the firm, must sit for the Hawaii bar examination in the July following law school graduation.